 Disclaimer: As a previously registered republican until 2016, I’m pro-business but I’m also a proponent of business executives paying their fair share in taxes; compensating their employees with a living wage and for them being a constructive member of the US community by not continuing for example, to deny climate change science or to push the USA towards being be an autocracy versus a democracy.

-Recently, VP Joe Biden, the Democratic Party 2020 presidential candidate, has been making a herculean effort to reach out to those disaffected White non college educated blue collar workers who had previously voted in 2016 for the current White House occupant.
+Prior to January 2021, VP Joe Biden, the Democratic Party’s 2020 president elect, had made a herculean effort to reach out to many of these disaffected White non college educated blue collar workers who had previously voted in 2016 for the current White House occupant.
 But according to a democrat, US Representative Debbie Dingell, more needs to be done.

 But it’d be great if some of those anti-GOP Trump-QAnon Party ads included educating the average worker about how it isn’t the other (fill in the bogeyman ) causing their financial woes, but corporate executives who’ve been investing in technology advancements; moving jobs overseas for cheap labor while keeping wages stagnant for 5 decades.

 Since 2017, GOP operatives have been registering additional non college, working folks in droves in key voting battleground states to add to the GOP’s voting rolls with the hope that these additional voters will help them pull off future wins.

 Note: This blog is based on 2 previously published posts.